gatsbyjs/gatsby/docs/tutorial/part-zero/index.md

 ## ⌚ Install Node.js and npm

 Node.js is an environment that can run JavaScript code outside of a web browser.
 Gatsby is built with Node.js.
-To get up and running with Gatsby, you’ll need to have a recent version installed on your computer.
+To get up and running with Gatsby, you'll need to have a recent version installed on your computer.

 _Note: Gatsby's minimum supported Node.js version is Node 8, but feel free to use a more recent version._